wppbav/developer.wppbav.com/docs/core-resources/brandscape-data.md

 ### Relationship Response Schema

-The slim relationship schema is used when the brand scape data is used as part of an include in another resource.
+The slim relationship schema is used when the brandscape data is used as part of an include in another resource.